BI 110 Natural World Domain Laboratory: 1 semester hour

 BI 315 General Microbiology: 4.5 semester hours

-This course studies the major fields of microbiology with an emphasis on bacteria and viruses.
-Topics include bacterial cell structure, metabolism, genetics, ecology and pathogenesis.
-Three hours of each lecture and laboratory per week.
-Prerequisites: A grade of C or better in BI 125, BI 126, CH 111, and CH 112.
+This course studies the diversity and adaptive capabilities of all forms of microbial life, with an emphasis on bacteriology.
+Topics include bacterial cell structure, metabolism, genetics, ecology, pathogenesis and various biotechnological/diagnostic techniques.
+Three hours of lecture and one three-hour lab per week.
+Prerequisites: A grade of C or better in BI 125 and BI 126.
+(Offered each fall semester).

 BI 355 Exercise Physiology and Biomechanics: 3 semester hours